Electric-Coin-Company/zcash-android-wallet-sdk/README.md

 ## Requirements

-This SDK is designed to work using a custom block server [lightwalletd](https://github.com/zcash-hackworks/lightwalletd)
+This SDK is designed to work using a light client server [lightwalletd](https://github.com/zcash-hackworks/lightwalletd)

 ## Structure